Shazwazza/Examine/docs/articles/configuration.md

                 // Set the "BM25" similarity to map to the 'BM25Similarity' similarity type. options.SimilarityDefinitions.AddOrUpdate(
                     new FieldDefinition("BM25", new BM25Similarity()));

+                // Set the "BM25" similarity to be the default similarity to use when searching the Index. options.SimilarityDefinitions.SetDefaultSimilarityName("BM25");
                 break;
         }
     }